Opinion | Democrats won power. Now, they need to use it.

-A better way to seek unity is to vigorously pursue policies that have broad public support — and that begins to clean up the shambles the Biden administration inherits.
+A better way to seek unity is to vigorously pursue policies that have broad public support — and that begin to clean up the shambles the Biden administration inherits.
 Democrats may have slim majorities, but they have been given a mandate to lead.
 They need to remember the past four years when Republicans controlled the White House and Senate.
 The GOP grandly pronounced that “elections have consequences” and treated the Democratic minority like a doormat.

 I’m not advocating payback for payback’s sake, tempting as that might be, but just being realistic.
-Look at where we are: More than 400,000 Americans have died from covid-19 —a higher number than any other nation.
+Look at where we are: More than 400,000 Americans have died from covid-19 — a higher number than any other nation.
 There has been such chaos in the rollout of lifesaving vaccines that the new director of the Centers for Disease Control and Prevention hasn’t been able to find out how many doses are available or where they might be.
 We’re in a “K-shaped” recovery from the worst economic collapse since the Great Depression.
 The wealthy are seeing their stock portfolios soar while the poor and working class face hunger and fear.
 Calls for a reckoning on racial justice have gone unanswered and there were ridiculous Trump-era energy policies that ignored the existential crisis of climate change.

 So yes, President Biden, if Republicans won’t help, you should continue to do as much as you can through executive action.
 And yes, Majority Leader Chuck Schumer (D-N.Y.), the Senate should be prepared to abolish the filibuster — and should pull the trigger sooner rather than later if Minority Leader Mitch McConnell (R-Ky.) continues to block the chamber from even getting organized to do its work.